136645224/wlkatapython/README.md

 The installation command is: pip install wlkatapython

+If pyserial is not installed on your device, please use the command: pip install pyserial

 This component uses the G code protocol to communicate with the Mirobot over a serial connection.
 The official **G code instruction set** and **driver download** can be found at the [WLkata Download Page](https://www.wlkata.com/pages/download-center)

 ## Example Usage